attrib/foxhole-map-annotate/README.md

 Run `./start.bash` (creates a docker image and runs this image)

-Have a apache/nginx proxy teminating SSL and pointing to 127.0.0.1:3033
+Have an apache/nginx proxy terminating SSL and pointing to 127.0.0.1:3033